Civil war in the home of Mexico’s Sinaloa cartel: Fear grips Culiacan

 The two men were rivals, but El Mayo says that he also trusted Guzman Lopez because he had known him “since he was a young boy”.
 They had come together at a local events centre, El Mayo’s letter said, to try and help resolve a local political dispute.

-According to his letter, things quickly took a different turn: “As soon as I set foot inside of that room, I was ambushed.
+But according to his letter, things quickly took a different turn: “As soon as I set foot inside of that room, I was ambushed.
 A group of men assaulted me, knocked me to the ground, and placed a dark-colored hood over my head.
 They tied me up and handcuffed me, then forced me into the bed of a pickup truck.”

 El Mayo said he was then driven to an airstrip in rural Sinaloa, surrounded by cornfields.